tattersoftware/codeigniter4-schemas/README.md

 1. Install with Composer: `> composer require tatter/schemas`
 2. Generate a new schema: `> php spark schemas`

+## Features

+* View your entire database mapped out in a cascading structure
+* Read or detect table relationships for easy object-relation mapping (see e.g. [Tatter\Relations](https://github.com/tattersoftware/codeigniter4-relations))
+* Get helpful advice on optimizations to your database structure with schema analysis<sup>1</sup>
+* Backup, restore, or deploy an entire database structure between servers or environments<sup>1</sup>
+* Generate CodeIgniter 4 migration files from an existing database<sup>1</sup>
+* Transfer projects to CodeIgniter 4 by reading schema fiels from other supported formats<sup>1</sup>

+<sup>1</sup> Some features are still in development.
+See **Handlers > Development** for
+planned future expansion.

 ## Installation

 Install easily via Composer to take advantage of CodeIgniter 4's autoloading capabilities